lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 Deserialization reverses this process, raising an error in the event that the input is malformed.
 Each component signature is deserialized according to their respective specification as shown in {{appdx_components}}.

-The following describes how to instantiate a `DeserializeCiphertext(bytes)` function for a given composite algorithm reperesented by `<OID>`.
+The following describes how to instantiate a `DeserializeCiphertext(bytes)` function for a given composite algorithm represented by `<OID>`.

 ~~~
 Composite-ML-KEM<OID>.DeserializeCiphertext(bytes)